Kallio/tulospalvelupaavo/README.md

 # Tulospalvelupaavo — Orienteering & adventure race toolkit

-Almost everything in Finnish orienteering — from timing to TV broadcasting — relies on established systems that have been in use for decades.
-Navisport has become the central hub for live results, but many workflows around it still require manual bridging: CSV exports, club lookups, custom overlays, and data transformations that each club or event organiser ends up solving on their own.

-**Tulospalvelupaavo** is a collection of tools that sit alongside Navisport to fill those gaps.
-Not a single product — just a growing box of helpers that extend what Navisport can offer, making data equally accessible to organisers, broadcasters, and participants.
+**Tulospalvelupaavo** is a collection of tools  — just a growing box of helpers that extend what Navisport can offer, making data equally accessible to organisers, broadcasters, and participants.
 Some are full HTML applications, others are quick one-off scripts.
-They exist because the existing systems do the hard work — these tools just help the data flow where it needs to go.

 ---

 ## Main tools